qkzk/fm/development.md

 - [x] use Parkinglot for app.status, display.status, status.preview_holder, display.preview_holder
 - [ ] refactor ueberzug completely
-  - [ ] use a window or something else to store pdf index.
-Don't mutate anything, just call the method with index parameter
   - [x] separate command_builder (which creates the correct attribute for ueberzug command) from command_executer (which calls the command & creates the thumbnail)
   - [x] lazyness: status->command_build, display->command_executer don't create thumbnails too soon
   - [x] hide preview when leaving preview modes or changing image.